8 mins read.

 However, in the four noble truths Buddha explains how all inner and outer problems stem from a handful of delusions in the minds of living beings, along with the negative actions these spawn.
 That is why the book How to Solve our Human Problems only has about 100 pages!
 If we solved our delusion problem, and our actions were motivated by wisdom, compassion, skill, self-confidence, and other positive minds, all other problems would have no choice but to slink away.
 And as we start mastering our own minds, we’ll find we have more and more will and power to help others.

 Along with study, contemplation, and meditation, there’s no reason not to do the actions we are already doing to attempt to solve the world’s problems – I just voted in the local elections, for example;* and people everywhere are coming up with visionary, creative, active ideas all the time.
-I love reading about some of these solutions, including new technology for combatting climate change; but I still feel that if we are not at the same time solving these uncontrolled negative states of mind and behaviors we won’t be able to escape their suffering results — regardless what outer measures we take.
+I love hearing about some of these solutions, including new technology for combatting climate change, and the use of art to combat the scourge of racism; but I still feel that if we are not at the same time solving these uncontrolled negative states of mind and behaviors we won’t be able to escape their suffering results — regardless what outer measures we take.

 (*Ah, well, since I wrote that the election results came back, showing that only one item I voted for got through, lol.
 See my point?!
-Some civic involvement may be useful but clearly not enough to get others to agree with us, let alone to transform our troubled world.)
+Some civic involvement may be useful and indeed our responsibility, but it is still not enough to get everyone to agree with us, let alone to totally transform our troubled world.)

 Maybe I should just give up?